 When we look at something, a picture of the object is projected onto the retina at the back of our eye.
-The retina changes this optical picture into little electrical signs, which pass along the optic nerve to the brain, where the sense of ‘seeing’ happens.
-Visual electrophysiology measures these small signs created by the eye and the brain.
+The retina changes this optical picture into little electrical signals, which pass along the optic nerve to the brain, where the sense of ‘seeing’ happens.
+Visual electrophysiology measures these small signals created by the eye and the brain.

-Visual electrophysiology assesses how the visual system is processing visual information.
-The tests support in the diagnosis of the visual problem.
+Visual electrophysiology assesses how the visual system processes visual information.
+The tests support the diagnosis of the visual problem.
 They are also useful for monitoring the progression of a visual disorder or the effects of any treatment.
-These tests are particularly useful in young infants and children as they are often unable to communicate or describe in detail any problems they might have with the way they see.
+These tests are particularly useful in young infants and children as they sometimes are unable to communicate or describe in detail any problems they might have with how they see.

 How are the tests conducted?